Home/Dental Care/Cosmetic Dentistry/Porcelain Veneers

-Porcelain veneers can help make worn, discolored, chipped, uneven, cracked, and unattractive teeth look beautiful.
+Porcelain veneers are cosmetic dental restorations that can help make worn, discolored, chipped, uneven, cracked, and unattractive teeth look beautiful.
 Unlike dental crowns, which cover the whole tooth, porcelain veneers cover very little of the back of the tooth.
+In fact, these thin porcelain shells are placed over the front, most visible part of the tooth.
+Porcelain veneers are completely customized to produce results that look and function like natural teeth.

 Veneering involves shaping the teeth, selecting a shade, and then making an impression.
-A dental lab makes the veneers and sends them back to the cosmetic dentist.
-There are three techniques to shaping and making the veneers.
-The first technique is the original technique developed in the early 1980’s by the late Dr. Robert Nixon.
-It requires the removal of a .5mm from the front of the tooth and 1mm from the biting edge.
+A dental lab makes the veneers and sends them back to our cosmetic dentist.
+There are a number of techniques that can be utilized to shape and make the veneers.
+The original technique was developed in the early 1980’s by the late Dr. Robert Nixon.
+It requires the removal of .5mm from the front of the tooth and 1mm from the biting edge.
 This compensates for the thickness of the veneer so the resulting tooth will be the same thickness.
-The dental lab builds layers of differing colored porcelains to the desired shape and shade.
+The dental lab builds layers of differing colored porcelain to the desired shape and shade.
 A technique many dental laboratories use is known as “stacked porcelain.”
-It’s main advantages are that the veneers look more natural in color and shape.
-However, with this method more of the tooth structure needs to be removed than the no-prep technique and the veneers require a highly skilled ceramicist and dental laboratory, like daVinci™ Dental Studio..
+Its main advantages are that the veneers look more natural in color and shape.
+However, with this method, more of the tooth structure needs to be removed than the no-prep technique and the veneers require a highly skilled ceramicist and dental laboratory, like daVinci™ Dental Studio.